sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 If you want to update an existing installation, use the -u option. ucsboep@ucsboep-desktop:/media/ucsboep/NVIDIASD/mambaforge$

-**To try to solve this issue I decided to create a new file in this step instead of making the directory at the beginning.
-I redid these steps.**
+*I decided to create a new file in this step instead of making the directory at the beginning to try to solve this issue.*

 1. Make Mambaforge Installer Executable: